Contact a Recruiter

 Yes.
 Nucleus Network is strictly to social distancing measures with all Nucleus Network sites meeting the 6 ft per person distancing requirements.
 To ensure we meet, and surpass, this distance we have implemented an ‘every second bed’ policy, where the clinical beds are a minimum 6 feet apart.

 What if I feel unwell after being admitted for a confinement period for a clinical trial?

-Trial participants who begin to experience side effects, changes in their health or have concerns should always speak with the clinical staff/study doctor as soon as possible.
-In relation to Coronavirus (COVID-19), any fever, cough or other flu-like symptoms noted should immediately be brought to the attention of clinical staff.
+Trial participants who begin to experience side effects, changes in their health or have concerns should always speak with the clinical staff / study doctor as soon as possible.
+In relation to Coronavirus (COVID-19), any fever, cough or other flu like symptoms noted should immediately be brought to the attention of clinical staff.
 We will need to medically assess participants and, if necessary, relocate to a different area for further treatment whilst it is established what the cause is.

 Can I still have visitors during my stay at the facility?

 Visitors are usually permitted during long-stay trial admissions.
-However, to reduce the risk of Coronavirus (COVID-19) transmission we will be restricting visitor access at our facilities until further notice.
-We apologize for this inconvenience and understand the stress this may cause in some cases.
+However, to reduce risk of Coronavirus (COVID-19) transmission we will be restricting visitor access at our facilities until further notice.
+We apologise for this inconvenience and understand the stress this may cause in some cases.
 We will work with trial participants to find alternative ways to remain in contact with family and friends.

 With your help, we can make a difference in the containment of COVID-19 as together we work on developing the medicines of tomorrow.

 Registration form here.

 Get started on the volunteer process by registering your basic information with our database.
 This information is provided to help us determine your eligibility for current and future studies.

 If you have registered with Prism in the past, please call Dayna 651-724-5047 to update your profile or learn about available studies.